-instr byte array (required)

-A byte array in which the nondisplayable characters have to be replaced.

-outstr byte array (required)

-A byte array to which the replaced character string is returned.

-stringlength integer by value (required)

-A positive integer specifying the length (in bytes) of instring.

-repchar byte value (required)

-A byte specifying the replacement character to be used.

-langnum integer by value (required)

-An integer value specifying the language ID number of the language that determines the character set to be used.

-error logical array (required)

-The first word of this two-word array contains the error number.
+instr byte array ( required ) A byte array in which the nondisplayable characters have to be replaced. outstr byte array (required) A byte array to which the replaced character string is returned. stringlength integer by value ( required ) A positive integer specifying the length (in bytes) of instring . repchar byte value (required) A byte specifying the replacement character to be used. langnum integer by value ( required ) An integer value specifying the language ID number of the language that determines the character set to be used. error logical array (required) The first word of this two-word array contains the error number.
 The second word is reserved and always contains zero.
-If the call is successful, charset
+If the call is successful, both words contain zero.

 Error # Meaning

 1 NLS is not installed.

 2 Specified language is not configured.

 3 Invalid replacement character.

 4 Invalid length parameter.

 5 NLS internal error.

 6 NLS internal error.

 7 Invalid charset table entry.

 8 Overlapping strings, outstring would overwrite instring.

-\ These errors do not apply to calls with a langnum equal to 0 (NATIVE-3000).
+These er (NATIVE rors do not apply to calls with a $langnum$ equal to 0 $E-3000$ ).